 Is there a PTSD Test I Can Take?

-There are certain screeners available for people to take to determine if they may have PTSD.
-These screeners help identify if there may be a problem present but are not enough to diagnose PTSD.
+Certain screeners are available for people to determine if they may have PTSD.
+These screeners help identify if a problem is present but are not enough to diagnose PTSD.
 If you take a screener and it determines that you have some symptoms or are at risk of PTSD, you should book an appointment with a qualified mental health clinician to determine if you have PTSD and what treatment you should receive.

 How to Find PTSD Treatment Near Me

 Treatment of PTSD requires specialized care using trauma-focused treatment modalities.
-There are several evidence-based modalities that are used to treat trauma-related disorders.
-Epiphany Wellness most commonly uses Eye Movement Desensitization and Reprocessing therapy (EMDR) and Cognitive Processing Therapy (CPT) for those struggling with addiction and trauma.
+Several evidence-based modalities are used to treat trauma-related disorders.
+Epiphany Wellness commonly uses Eye Movement Desensitization and Reprocessing therapy (EMDR) and Cognitive Processing Therapy (CPT) for those struggling with addiction and trauma.